AntVil/Weather-Data-Visualizer/doc/doc.md

 The date information is converted to `utc` [datetimes](https://docs.python.org/3/library/datetime.html) and all other values are converted either to int or float to reduce file size.

 ### Plotting
-To create plots of maps [matplotlib](https://matplotlib.org/) and [Cartopy](https://scitools.org.uk/cartopy/docs/latest/matplotlib/intro.html) work together
+To create plots of maps [matplotlib](https://matplotlib.org/) and [Cartopy](https://scitools.org.uk/cartopy/docs/latest/matplotlib/intro.html) work together:
 ![](./images/cartopy_map.png)
 The map can be cropped to only display germany:
 ![](./images/cartopy_germany.png)